dovgarmr/garmr-archlinux/README.md

 + external backup and format (coming soon)

 ## Check List
-What needs are:
 + One USB-C or USB Flash Drive, at least 2GB for flashing iso.
 + One External HDD (Hard Disk Drive), External SSD (Solid-State Drive) or Flash Drive for backup.
 These suggestions have longer life compare to Internal HDD or SSD.

 ## Priceless Warning - A Friendly Reminder
-<p>If you haven't backed up your documents, downloads, photos, videos.
+<p>If you have not backed up your documents, downloads, photos, videos.
 Perhaps fonts, plugins and wallpapers.
 Browser's bookmark export.
 Anything else not mentioned?</p>
 <p>Use external HDD, SSD or another Flash Drive... make sure you have enough space to store all of that.
 Usually default format is fat32 which is fine for now.</p>
 <p>As a rule of thumb for backup, if your disk is almost full... follow internal disk capacity.
 If you have plenty of free spaces... another way to check is to create "Backup" folder and copy your specific folders/files over.
 When done, you can check total size on the Backup folder.
 If under 2TB, Flash Drive will do.
 If up to 4TB, External SSD will do.
 If over 6TB, External HDD will do.</p>
 <p>Whenever you are ready... open file manager and open another file manager.
 Copy your stuff to backup disk.
 It may be a while if you have large files.
 After done, double check to make sure that backup folders/files are there and open them with no error?</p>